Heinz-Wilhelm Eck: Post-war trial

 In prison, Lenz provided his captors with a signed confession.
 This, when combined with the testimony of the Peleus survivors and the log of U-852 (which Eck had failed to destroy), provided conclusive testimony.
 Following the war's conclusion, all the above named crew members were placed on trial at the Hamburg war trials (an extension of the Nuremberg trials for less prominent war criminals) for the deaths of the steamer's crew.
 The judge was Melford Stevenson.
 After a four-day hearing, at which crew members, survivors and experts were called, all five men were found guilty.

 Eck, Hoffmann, and Weisspfennig were sentenced to death.
 Weisspfennig was condemned because as a non-combatant under the Geneva Conventions, he was prohibited from firing weapons even in action.
 Eck and Hoffmann were executed because in their roles as the boat's senior officers, responsibility for the actions of their crew, as well as their own, fell directly on their shoulders.
 All three were shot by firing squad at Lüneburg Heath on 30 November 1945.
-Lenz, due to his protests and his written confession, received a life sentence, while Schwender, the only man involved who had been under direct orders, was given seven years.
+Lenz, due to his protests and his written confession, received a life sentence, while Schwender, the only man involved who had been under direct orders, was sentenced 15 years in prison.
 Schwender was released from prison on 21 December 1951; Lenz was released on 27 August 1952.